paule999/LMIC-node-gps-tracker-ESP32-RFM95/README.md

 - GPS_DEVIATION To ignore small displacements, send only packages when the tracker moves.
 - GPS_TX_PIN, GPS_RX_PIN The pin numbers of  the gps module.
 Depends on the board type.
 - a payload formatter for version 3.

+Additional Features Added:
+- Battery Monitoring via ADC1_CHANNEL_3, ADC_ATTEN_DB_11 (GPIO 39) and added to the Lora Payload.
+- Dual Uplink Intervals: The device can send data at two different intervals (normal and long).Both Intervals are set via platfomio.ini DO_WORK_INTERVAL_SECONDS & DO_WORK_INTERVAL_LONG_SECONDS the latter by default Sends an update if DO_WORK_INTERVAL_SECONDS has not been triggered for 60mins(I.E. it     Ignores MIN_DISTANCE & GPS_DEVIATION!).